usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### <a name="aal3reauth"></a>4.3.3.
 Reauthentication

-At AAL3, authentication of the subscriber SHALL be repeated at least once per 12 hours during an extended usage session, regardless of user activity.
+Periodic reauthentication of subscriber sessions SHALL be performed as described in [Section 7.2](#sessionreauthn).
+At AAL3, authentication of the subscriber SHALL be repeated at least once per 12 hours during an extended usage session, regardless of user activity, as described in [Section 7.2](#sessionreauthn).
 Reauthentication of the subscriber SHALL be repeated following any period of no more than 15 minutes of session inactivity.
 Reauthentication SHALL use both authentication factors.
 The verifier MAY prompt the user to cause activity just before the inactivity timeout.
 The session SHALL be terminated (logged out) when either of these time limits is reached.

 #### 4.3.4.
 Security Controls